ZetaE/foia/README.md

 # foia
-find object in a array of objects
+Find Object In an Array of objects